You could do it all, I suppose,

 be captain of a boat,

-venture into new lands,
+venture into new lands

-and maximize your years,
+maximizing your years,

-if we push past the fears.
+if we push past our fears.

 But no matter the roads conquered,